TigerLogic: TigerLogic Yolink

 In November 2010, the company announced Yolink for Safari.

 TigerLogic Postano (formerly PostPost)

 PostPost was launched in December 2010 and enabled users to quickly skim relevant passages of text shared by their Facebook friends and sort shared content by type.

 In June 2011, TigerLogic announced the release of Postano, an evolution of their former product PostPost.
-The Postano platform allows brands to consolidate all of their best social media and news activity from across the Web and incorporate posts seamlessly on their websites.
+The Postano platform allows brands to consolidate social media and news activity from across the Web and incorporate posts on their websites.

 In November 2013, TigerLogic announced the release of Postano 2.0, a significant update to the social curation, fan engagement, and visualization platform.
-With Postano 2.0, brands can curate and publish the best content into social hubs, event displays, in-store displays, command centers, and within mobile apps.

-In April 2016, TigerLogic sold Postano to Sprinklr.